iconpin/CMS-Mobile/README.md

 A CMS.

-## What it should do?
+## What it does

 - Transcoding of multimedia (audio, video, images)
-- Allows management of PoI data
+- Management of PoI data

 ## Ruby dependencies